Loaf

 on an otherwise dreary day.

-The hike up the road went quickly and we soon arrived at the end
+Our hike up the road went quickly, and we soon arrived at the end

-of the road and the start of the trail, actually a 4WD road although
+of the road and the start of the trail, a 4WD road that

 extended nearly to the base of the mountains so there was little

 to see.
-Soon after starting out, it began to rain lightly, worsening
+After starting, it began to rain lightly and worsened

 an inverted umbrella.
-Despite constantly wiping the lens, the unrelenting
+Despite constantly wiping my lens, the unrelenting

 rain would ruin most of my photos.